bet4a/d3wiki/Transitions.md

 <a name="_ease" href="Transitions#wiki-_ease">#</a> <b>ease</b>(<i>t</i>)

-Given a parametric time *t* in the range [0,1], returns the eased time.
+Given a parametric time *t*, typically in the range [0,1], returns the eased time.
 The returned value is typically in the range [0,1] as well, but may extend slightly beyond this range for certain easing functions, such as "elastic".

 ## Timers